apache/flink/docs/content/docs/ops/upgrading.md

 |  `Experimental`  |    {{< xmark >}}/{{< xmark >}}     |    {{< xmark >}}/{{< xmark >}}     |    {{< xmark >}}/{{< xmark >}}     |

 {{< hint info >}}
 {{< label Example >}}
-Code written against a `PublicEvolving` API in 1.15.2 will continue to run in 1.15.3, without having to recompile the code.
+Consider the code written against a `Public` API in 1.15.2:
+* The code can continue to run when upgrading to Flink 1.15.3 without recompiling, because patch version upgrades for `Public` APIs guarantee `binary` compatibility.
-That same code would have to be recompiled when upgrading to 1.16.0 though.
+* The same code may have to be recompiled when upgrading from 1.15.x to 1.16.0, because minor version upgrades for `Public` APIs only provide `source` compatibility, not `binary` compatibility.

+Consider the code written against a `PublicEvolving` API in 1.15.2:
+* The code can continue to run when upgrading to Flink 1.15.3 without recompiling, because patch version upgrades for `PublicEvolving` APIs guarantee `binary` compatibility.
+* A code change may be required when upgrading from 1.15.x to Flink 1.16.0, because minor version upgrades for `PublicEvolving` APIs provide neither `source` nor binary compatibility.
 {{< /hint >}}

 ### Deprecated API Migration Period